angular-ui/AngularJS-sublime-package/README.md

 **Defining Component Scopes**

-By default this plugin will only allow component completions within the source scope of HTML or [Jade](https://github.com/davidrios/jade-tmbundle).
-Just like the attribute scope this scope can be redefined as well, all you have to do is override the `component_defined_scopes` property which is also just an array of scopes.
-Below is the default settings for this property.
+This plugin will only allow component completions within the source scope of HTML or [Jade](https://github.com/davidrios/jade-tmbundle).
+Just like the attribute scope, this scope can be redefined as well.
+All you have to do is override the `component_defined_scopes` property which is also just an array of scopes.
+Below is the default setting for this property.

 ```json
 {